ben-rogerson/craft-storybook-starter/README.md

 ## Hosting your styleguide

 Storybook builds static file previews for your components.
-This means you leverage use free and easy hosting services like Netlify.
+This means you can leverage easy (and free) hosting services like Netlify.

 Configure it to run `npm run build-storybook` and serve from the `/build` folder.